 Cala Mal Pas – Holding its own right in the middle of Levante and Poniente, this beach enjoys a good position for those wishing to visit the Old Town or marina area.
 Approximately 120 metres long, Cala Mal Pas enjoys a more relaxed atmosphere and has great views across the sea to Benidorm Island (Peacock Island).
 Services here include a life guard and first aid station during the summer months, foot showers, litter bins and an area with sun loungers & parasols.

-Cala Almadrava – What this beach lacks in services, it certainly makes up for with its clear waters and picturesque position at the foot of Sierra Helada Natural Reserve.
+Cala Almadrava – What this beach lacks in services it certainly makes up for with its clear waters and picturesque position at the foot of Sierra Helada Natural Reserve.
+Almadrava is one few nudist beaches in Benidorm and one of the better known.
 The beach is about 100 metres long and has a small area of sun loungers.
 Located to the north of Levante Beach, just beyond the Punta de Pinet headland.

 Cala Tio Ximo – Situated in the Sierra Helada Natural Reserve area at the base of a steep cliff, this beach is a favourite with snorkelers, and its clear waters have a rocky seabed rich in marine flora & fauna.
 It is only 60 metres long but does have an area of sun beds & parasols, as well as a lifeguard on duty during the summer months.